Member | Established: 1985 | Member since 1986

 The Companies Act of 2009 stipulates that all companies must prepare annual financial statements in accordance with the IFRS.
 The eSwatini Institute of Accountants (EIA), as established by the Accountants Act of 1985, approved the IFRS for SMEs in 2010 as a permissible framework for companies that meet the SME definition under the Companies Act and choose to publish financial statements.

-EIA indicates the Council meets monthly to review new and amended standards and shares updates to standards on its website and in local gazettes.
+EIA indicates its Technical Committee meets monthly to review new and amended standards and shares updates to standards on its website and in local gazettes.
 EIA notes that it offers an annual IFRS update training for members.
+However, the IFRS Foundation profile indicates that IFRS Standards are often not followed, and there are no sanctions for companies not applying IFRS Standards – therefore, there is opportunity for improvement and for the EIA to establish mechanisms to better support and/or enforce compliance with IFRS.

 Disclaimer